 That same idea would translate to so many jam, preserve or compote fillings – pick whatever alcohol or nuts that you think would go great with the jam your using – or just use a little vanilla, instead, for a more kid friendly option.
 And by the way, no nuts in the topping is just fine, too.
 They’re your bars, so you get to choose!
 Isn’t baking great that way?

 Depending on how sweet your jam is, these can be very sweet & they’re very, very rich, so cut them small.
 The sugar could be cut back, but I’d start with the white sugar and keep in mind that the amount of sugar is in there to help hold the crust together.
-Do line the pan or you’ll never get these out!
+Do line the pan, by the way, or you’ll never get these out!

 Since Jam is a basic pantry item, unless your going high-end specialty, look for coupons.
 And look for both jam and oatmeal to be at some of their lowest prices from September through October.
 Stock up.